jsmarier-courses/midterm-project-ionaleigh/mpad2003_midterm_ionamunro.md

 - Finally, I enabled **text wrapping** for smaller cells, such as those in column F, to enhance readability and presentation of the data.

-By following these steps, I ensured that the dataset was clean, organized, and ready for analysis.

 ![Cleaned dataset](MPAD2003A%20Cleaned.png)
 *Figure 2: Screenshot of the cleaned data with the first 24 rows visible.*